davidgyoung/ios-overflow-area/README.md

 But what is this "overflow area"?
 How does it work?

+**UPDATE:  The procedure below failed to find the answer.
+But I finally figured it out another way.
+See [here](http://www.davidgyoungtech.com/2020/05/07/hacking-the-overflow-area).**

 ## Test App Behavior

 To find out, I built an iOS app [here](https://github.com/davidgyoung/background-advertiser-ios) that advertises GATT Service UUID `2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6`.
 The app runs both a BLE central and peripheral.
 The app's peripheral code advertises that service, and the app's central code scans for it and connects to it if found.